 Where We Work

-HSPMB's work in the Natividad Creek Corridor has spanned 24 years since the “dump area” that is now Natividad Creek Park was cleaned up by a HSPMB-led coalition of neighborhood groups.
+HSP's work in the Natividad Creek Corridor has spanned 24 years since the “dump area” that is now Natividad Creek Park was cleaned up by a HSP-led coalition of neighborhood groups.
 All who come to Natividad Creek Park and the Upper Carr Lake Basin downstream where Natividad Creek meets East Laurel Drive, are impressed with the blend of natural elements and conventional park amendments.
-HSPMB now partners with the Big Sur Land Trush in restoration of a portion of the larger Carr Lake in Salinas.
+HSP now partners with the Big Sur Land Trush in restoration of a portion of the larger Carr Lake in Salinas.

-HSPMB has partnered with California State Parks for restoration projects at the Carmel River Lagoon and Fort Ord Dunes State Park.
-Our current project with State parks is at Monterey State Beach, where HSPMB is restoring critical habitat for the threatened Western Snowy Plover.
+HSP has partnered with California State Parks for restoration projects at the Carmel River Lagoon and Fort Ord Dunes State Park.
+Our current project with State parks is at Monterey State Beach, where HSP is restoring critical habitat for the threatened Western Snowy Plover.

 Other restoration sites include Salinas River State Beach in partnership with Central Coast Wetlands Group.